cnsoft/cocos2d-kamcord-ios/README.md

 </ul>
 </p>

-`Replay video` will show the video of the gameplay that just happened (the result of the last `endVideo` call).
+`Replay video` will show the video of the gameplay that just happened (the result of the last `stopRecording` call).

 `Share` will bring the user to a new view that lets them enter a message and select Facebook, Twitter, and/or email.
 When the user taps the `Share` button on this second view, we upload the video to our (Kamcord's) YouTube channel and share their message to their selected social networks or via email.
 The first time the user selects Facebook or Twitter, he will be prompted for the relevant credentials and permissions.